 - “How do your friends feel when you take their toys/books?”

-- Teaching empathy
+- Teaching empathy to kids

 Teaching empathy is crucial for them to understand how their impulses affect others.